 Respect and responsibility are values that determine how we live as a community at LCPS.
 As a school, we teach these values through our RE and PSHE lessons, through anti-bullying week and through our Sports Play Leaders teams who promote sportsmanship.

 We promote inclusion through a range of activities, settings and locations.
 The children visit other schools to participate in sports events as well as community events.

 Tolerance of different faiths and beliefs:

-Pupils are encouraged to experience British Culture through our curriculum themed weeks.
-For example this year we had a World War one week.
+Pupils are encouraged to experience British Culture through our curriculum themed events.